emweb/winstng/README-winst.txt

 KNOWN PROBLEMS

-- For the Wt Dbo examples, only the source (not the binaries) are installed.
-  I'm still trying to figure how to solve this.

 - On Unix, some libraries which use autotools are built with rpath, which means you cannot move the winst directory to some other place.
 This will be solved with chrpath soon.